hatmix/godot-4-jam-template/README.md

 A quick-start template for game jams.
 See the plain template in action at [https://hatmix.itch.io/godot-4-jam-template](https://hatmix.itch.io/godot-4-jam-template) (password `hatmix`).

+A styled and modified example can be found at [https://hatmix.itch.io/game-jam-starter-template](https://hatmix.itch.io/game-jam-starter-template).
+This is an example of what the template can look like with customization.
+The code can be found in the release-promo branch.

 Features:
 * Web, Windows, Linux and macOS exports configured for maximum jam
 * Github workflows for automatic uploads to Itch.io